IvanRomero03/frida-assistant/README.md

 Some of the features included in this project are:

 ### Authentication
+Using Azure AD for user authentication.

 ### Web and document scraping
+Using python scripts and APIs to retrieve text from web links and documents.

 ### Semantic search
+Using embeddings to analyze texts and do a semantic search.

 ### Context injection
+Analyze large texts of information using vector and embedding technologies, also taking advantage of OpenAI chats.

 ### Text to speech
+Implemented AWS Polly to transform text into speech for more users to use the platform.

 # Proyect structure